GearzYs/TowerDefense/README.md

 Click on this link : https://gearzys.github.io/tower_defense
 If you want to run it locally, symply clone this git and start a new LiveServer on it.

+Tests are carried out on a number of browsers to ensure that the game works properly.
+You can find the screenshot test results in the "Screenshots tests" folder.

 ## Règles

 Un jeu de tower defense, comporte plusieurs éléments et règles.
 Voici une explication simplifiée des principes de base :